 How Do I register?

-Applications are accepted on a first-come, first-serve basis starting during Spring Quarter and until September or until class is filled.
+Applications are accepted until September 1, 2023 or until class is filled.
 Space is limited; priority is given to students in enrolled in departments with a CSSS track, and to early applicants.
+There will not be a registration fee for Math Camp this year.

 To request disability accommodation, contact the Disability Services Office at: 206.543.6450 (voice), 206.543.6452 (TTY), 206.685.7264 (fax), or email at firstname.lastname@example.org.
 The University of Washington makes every effort to honor disability accommodation requests.
 Requests can be responded to most effectively if received as far in advance of the event as possible, preferably at least 10 days.